Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 Executive retreats & off-sites

-Venue strategy, facilitator sourcing, dining, day flow, evening programming.
-Weather contingencies.
-Quiet spaces for private conversations.
+Venue strategy, facilitator sourcing, day flow, evening programming.
 The hospitality moments between sessions that build the relationships the agenda can't.

 From the field